 When it comes to the best ellipticals on the market, you’ll find a lot of different opinions out there.
 That’s because there are so many brands, and each one offers any number of different models to choose from.
 It can get quite overwhelming, which is where we come in to make it all easier for you.

 We have tested and/or thoroughly researched hundreds of machines over the years, from every major manufacturer as well as some of the lesser known, newer brands.
-I myself am slightly above average in height, but my fellow reviewers vary in height and weight.
-So between all of us, we are able to narrow our top ellipticals down to those models that will appeal to the most people.
+I’m slightly above average in height, and our team varies in height and weight, so between all of us we’re able to narrow things down to the ellipticals that work well for the widest range of people.

-And that’s what makes our best ellipticals unique.
+And that’s what makes our best ellipticals list different.

 SEE BEST OVERALL | SEE BEST BY PRICE | SEE BEST BY TYPE